-Proposal Proposal 1: Election of Directors Votes required The plurality of the votes cast.
+Proposal Votes required Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
 This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
-Effect of Votes Withheld / Abstentions and Broker Non- Votes Votes withheld and broker non-votes will have no effect.
-Proposal 2: Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the shares present and entitled to vote on the matter.
-Abstentions will have the same effect as votes against.
+Votes withheld and broker non-votes will have no effect.
+Proposal 2: Ratification of Appointment of Independent Registered Public Accounting Firm , , , , , Abstentions will have the same effect as votes against.
 We do not expect any broker non-votes on this proposal.
 Proposal 3: Approval, on an advisory basis, of the Compensation of our Named Executive Officers The affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares present and entitled to vote on the matter.
 Abstentions and broker non-votes will not be counted as votes "for" or "against" this proposal.